pmckeown/dependency-track-maven-plugin/README.md

 the threshold set for that category.

 Note that each severity category is assessed independently of the others.
-So a medium threshold of 0 with a findings results containing 1 high finding will not fail error.
+So a medium threshold of 0 with a findings results containing 1 high finding will not fail.

-When using this goal independently, remember that the default behaviour of the plugin is to not fail when findings are found, use the `failOnError` command line property to configure this.
+When using this goal independently, remember that the default behaviour of the plugin is to not fail when findings are found, use the `dependency-track.failOnError` command line property to configure this.

 #### POM Usage
 Binds by default to the Verify Phase in the Maven lifecycle in line with